Lagunita: West Lag

 Lagunita (Spanish for “little lake,” although the nearby lake has been dry for years) is one of the oldest campus residences, built in the1930.
 Many consider Lagunita Court one of the most attractive dorm complexes on campus, mixing Romanesque, Spanish Colonial, and Spanish Mission architecture, with a central courtyard ringed by California live oaks.
 We share the courtyard with five other dorms: Meier and Naranja (Spanish for “orange”), Ujamaa, home of the African-American theme program, Norcliffe and Adelfa (oleander).
 In West Lag we have two houses, named to evoke the natural setting: Eucalipto (eucalyptus) and Granada (pomegranate).
-Nearby is a gym with a climbing wall, swimming pool and basketball courts, a large field for soccer and frisbee, the Roble arts gym with rehearsal and performance space and the Windover contemplation center for when you need a quiet moment.
+Nearby is a gym with a climbing wall, swimming pool and basketball courts, a large field for soccer and frisbee, the Roble Arts Gym with rehearsal and performance space and the Windhover Contemplative Center for when you need a quiet moment.

 LaCona Woltmon and Cisco Barrón joined the Farm in 2000 as undergraduates.
 They met in SLE during their first year, explored academic passions sophomore year, studied abroad in Paris junior year, and were RAs senior year.
 After college, both received Masters degrees in Counseling Psychology from Santa Clara University (SCU) while working full-time at Stanford.